Google.org

 Application Success Factors

-Scale and Impact: The organization looks for solutions that can scale rapidly and create significant impact.
+Scale and Impact: The organisation looks for solutions that can scale rapidly and create significant impact.
 As stated on their website, they seek “change at the pace and scale that the world needs today.”

 Measurable Outcomes: Applications must include clear metrics for success and plans for measuring impact.
 Data-driven approaches are valued.